-Applicants are responsible for mailing the application materials (except TOEFL scores, where required) to the School of Health Sciences.
+Applicants are responsible for mailing the application materials (except TOEFL scores, where required) to the School of Nursing and Health Sciences.
 All documents submitted become the property of Simmons College and cannot be returned to the applicant.
 The packet includes:

 - 1. A completed application (the entire application is not required: carefully review the application for instructions), checklist, and Certification of Finances Form (for non-U.S. citizens only). - 2.
 A non-refundable \$50 application fee made payable to Simmons College. - 3.
 Official academic transcripts from all undergraduate and graduate academic institutions attended whether or not a degree was awarded, and whenever courses were completed or if courses are not specific to the program for which you are applying or whether courses appear on another transcript.
 Applicants who are completing an undergraduate degree in the year of application must submit grades from the most recently completed academic term. - 4.
-Applicants who have studied abroad must submit academic documents in the native language as well as official English translations (not by the applicant, family members or friends) Additionally, academic records may need to be evaluated by an agency as specified by the School of Health Sciences.
+Applicants who have studied abroad must submit academic documents in the native language as well as official English translations (not by the applicant, family members or friends).
+Additionally, academic records may need to be evaluated by an agency as specified by the School of Nursing and Health Sciences.

 5. Two letters of recommendation (each in sealed, signed envelopes) from individuals able to comment on the student's academic ability, work experience, and leadership potential.
 At least one letter should be from a faculty member (if the applicant has recently graduated) or a current employer.
-Both the recommendation form in the application for admission and individual letters, written on official letterhead stationery should be sent directly to the Office of Admission for the School of Health Sciences.
+Both the recommendation form in the application for admission and individual letters, written on official letterhead stationery should be sent directly to the Office of Admission for the School of Nursing and Health Sciences.

-In addition, the following should be sent directly to the School for Health Studies by the testing or educational agencies and by recommenders:
+In addition, the following should be sent directly to the School of Nursing and Health Sciences by the testing or educational agencies and by recommenders:

 1. The TOEFL requirement is based on native language, not citizenship status.
 No other English proficiency exam will be accepted.
-The TOEFL is waived for applicants who have graduated at the bachelor's or master's level from a regionally accredited U.S. institution or a post secondary institution abroad that is recognized by the Ministry of Education in the host country in English-speaking countries only.
+The TOEFL is waived for applicants who have graduated at the bachelor's or master's level from a regionally accredited U.S. institution or a post-secondary institution abroad that is recognized by the Ministry of Education in the host country in English-speaking countries only.
 Copies of student score reports are not acceptable.
+SNHS is unable at this time to accept electronic scores, so allow 4-6 weeks for the official paper scores to arrive at Simmons.
 A minimum score of 570 (paper test), 230 (computer test) or 88 (internet test) is required.
-The SHS code is 3761.
+The SNHS code is 3761.
 Further information can be obtained by directly contacting: Educational Testing Service, P.O.
 Box 6000, Princeton, New Jersey 08541-6000, or by telephone, 609-771-7670, or visit www.gre.org.